Tur\'an's theorem for Dowling geometries: Preliminaries

 \subsection{\texorpdfstring{$\mathbb{Z}_2$}{Z2}-gain-graphic representations of \texorpdfstring{$M(K_t)$}{M(Kt)}}

-In this section, we consider the inequivalent frame representation of $M(K_t)$ over $\mathbb{Z}_2$.
+In this section, we consider the inequivalent frame representations of $M(K_t)$ over $\mathbb{Z}_2$.
 For the general characterization of frame representations of graphic matroids, see the work of Chen, DeVos, Funk, and Pivotto~\cite{CDFP2015}.